Frequently Asked Questions

 In states (including Washington State) that license or otherwise regulate naturopathic medicine, a naturopathic physician (ND) must successfully complete a four-year, residential, graduate-level naturopathic medical program at a fully accredited naturopathic medical school.
 This academic program includes rigorous training in all of the same basic and clinical sciences that are taught in a conventional medical program, but it also includes training in holistic and nontoxic approaches to therapy with a strong emphasis on disease prevention and optimizing wellness.

-Some examples of coursework above and beyond the standard medical curriculum that naturopathic physicians have to take include:
+Some examples of coursework above and beyond the standard medical curriculum that naturopathic physicians take include:

 - clinical nutrition